 Getting fit for the overseas trip of a lifetime

-Get your child used to taking photos of things and you – you as a parent will rarely be in a picture otherwise.
+Get your child used to posing for photos since he will be doing this at a number of world attractions when you begin your journey.
+You as a parent will rarely be in the pictures at times.

-Take a plastic bag for the muddy dirty clothes, as sometimes you won’t want them in the car at the end of a good hike to a waterfall – they have dunked themselves under, or a creek they walked in!
+Take a plastic bag for the muddy dirty clothes, as sometimes you won’t want your kids getting into the car with such clothes after a fun hike at a waterfall.

-See what foods do and don’t work for backpacking – i.e. chocolate melts, and bananas squash!
+Pack your lunches, and get used to operating within budget.
+Figured out the type of food that doesn’t work for backpacking – i.e. chocolate melts, and bananas squash!

-Keeping fit is one of the great ways to interact with your child for little to no cost.
+Keeping fit is one of the great ways of ensuring that you interact with your child at little to no cost.

-We exercised by kayaking, bike riding, paddle-boating, roller-skating, running, swimming, bowling, and golf just to name a few.
+We went bike riding, paddle boating, roller skating, running, swimming, bowling, and golfing, just to name a few.

-It is a great time to bond and have a laugh together.
+Going these exercises is a great way to bond and have fun.